barryclark/jekyll-now/_posts/2021-02-11-Rasp_pi_Camera.md

 ## Pr-requisites ##
 - Raspberry pi ( in this case i have raspi pi 4 )
-- Raspi camera (A link to [Camera](https://addons.mozilla.org/en-CA/firefox/addon/foxyproxy-s)
+- Raspi camera (A link to [Camera](https://addons.mozilla.org/en-CA/firefox/addon/foxyproxy-s) )
-- Host computer ( any with ssh and scp )
+- Host computer ( any with ssh and git )

 ##Process